 - Melting pot to prepare capping compound.
 Capacities from 4 to 28qt (3.8 to 26.5L) are available

 - Cylinder Capper positions cylinders properly for insertion into the compound and during hardening

 - The Thermometer ensures the temperature of the compound is between 265° and 290°F (130° to 145°C)

 - Gloves and Eye Protection promote safety during capping

 Neoprene Pads and Metal Retaining Rings

-Neoprene Pads, or Pad Caps are ideal for tests between 1,500 and 7,000psi, but can also be used for concrete strengths up to 12,000psi with proper verification by the user as noted in ASTM C1231.
+Neoprene Pads or Pad Caps are ideal for tests between 1,500 and 7,000psi, but can also be used for concrete strengths up to 12,000psi with proper verification by the user as noted in ASTM C1231.
 These pads spread the compressive force evenly across specimen surfaces.
-Durometer hardness of neoprene pads must be matched to the design strength range of the concrete.
+The durometer hardness of neoprene pads must be matched to the design strength range of the concrete.

 - Neoprene pads evenly distribute compressive force

 - Retainer rings are placed on both ends of concrete cylinders and confine pads, so they do not extend beyond the specimen diameter